-The Biotechnology Industry Organization (BIO) is pleased to submit the following comments on the Centers for Medicare and Medicaid Services' (CMS) final rule regarding revisions to the hospital outpatient prospective payment system (OPPS) and 2008 payment rates, published in the Federal Register on November 27, 2007 (the "Final Rule").
+The Biotechnology Industry Organization (BIO) appreciates this opportunity to testify before the Advisory Panel on Ambulatory Payment Classifications (APC Panel).
 BIO is the largest trade organization to serve and represent the biotechnology industry in the United States and around the globe.
 BIO represents more than 1,100 biotechnology companies, academic institutions, state biotechnology centers, and related organizations in the United States.
-BIO members are involved in the research and development of health care, agricultural, industrial and environmental biotechnology products.